matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 {{% boxes/note %}}
 Key sharing can be a big attack vector, thus it must be done very carefully.
-A reasonable strategy is for a user's client to only send keys requested by the verified devices of the same user.
+Clients should only send keys requested by the verified devices of the same user, and should only request and accept forwarded keys from verified devices of the same user.
 {{% /boxes/note %}}

 ##### Server-side key backups